 When setting up our menu, remember less is more.
 Avoid clutter and only include the essential items.
 While drop down menus can remove some clutter, don’t overuse them, as they too, like too many top level items, can cause overwhelm.
 Keep your item titles descriptive and your visitors should be able to find exactly what they are looking for, as soon as they arrive at your website.

-If you have any questions about using WordPress menus or any other aspects of starting a new WordPress website, please leave a comment below.
+If you have any questions about using WordPress menus, using Avada with WordPress or any other aspects of starting a new WordPress website, please leave a comment below.